What is The Difference Between Gamification and Game Based Learning?

 - Many e-learning games fail in the fact that on the way to become challenging they often end up frustrating the player.
 Research your target group well before designing the game.

-- In order for your game to provide any real value to the learner, you need to make sure that the objectives are clearly instilled in the game.
+- In order for your game to provide any real value to the learner, you need to make sure that the objectives are clearly define in the game.

 Both the options aim to provide an effective instructional medium.
 Choosing and deploying the right medium is the key for success.